Relearning the Lessons. John Terraine’s 1984 WFA Address

 There are several sad examples to demonstrate this; I will only mention one.

-Well, so much for the Navy and the Army; now what about the Air Force?
+Well, so much for the Navy and the Army; now, what about the Air Force?

-I will confine myself to one single lesson which the RAF had to relearn, having carefully wiped it out of memory after 1918.
+I will confine myself to one lesson the RAF had to relearn, having carefully wiped it out of memory after 1918.
 In the words of one who knew it well, Sir Maurice Dean,

 "Between 1918 and 1939 the RAF forgot how to support the Army".7